 The design of the NORD-STAR (Nordic Rheumatic Diseases Strategy Trials And Registries) study is the result of a process during several years in which many Danish, Finnish, Icelandic, Norwegian, and Swedish rheumatologists collaborated to reach an optimal study design that follows normal clinical practice.
 NORD-STAR is a continuation of several investigator-initiated trials in the Nordic countries, including Fin-Raco and Neo-RACO in Finland, CIMESTRA and OPERA in Denmark, and Swefot in Sweden.
 The intention is that we will be able to answer some of the key questions that remain after these trials.
 The study is designed to resemble the clinical reality as much as possible, so that the implementation will not affect the normal clinical practice too much.
-The study will go on for six years and the plan is to enroll 800 patients.
+The plan is to enroll 800 patients.

 Description of the study